sitegui/nodejs-websocket/README.md

 ## ws.setBinaryFragmentation(bytes)
 Sets the minimum size of a pack of binary data to send in a single frame (default: 512kiB)

+## ws.setMaxBufferLength(bytes)
+Set the maximum size the internal Buffer can grow (default: 2MiB) If at any time it stays bigger than this, the connection will be closed with code 1009 This is a security measure, to avoid memory attacks

 # Server
 The class that represents a websocket server, much like a HTTP server